gjermundgaraba/bjaanes.github.io/_posts/2015-12-30-picks-of-the-month-december-2015.md

 <a href="http://gjermundbjaanes.com/wp-content/uploads/2015/12/shield-large.png" rel="attachment wp-att-513"><img class="alignnone  wp-image-513" src="http://gjermundbjaanes.com/wp-content/uploads/2015/12/shield-large.png" alt="Angular 2 Shield" width="168" height="183" /></a>

 Angular 2 is finally out of Alpha!
-That means that the API&#8217;s are more stable and as such: the time to play around with it is definitely here!
+That means that the API's are more stable and as such: the time to play around with it is definitely here!

 &nbsp;